 Per regulations, Ohio architecture seals and stamps must have a circular shape and a 2” diameter imprint.
 According to the Architects Board, the outer ring will include “State of Ohio” at the top and “Registered Architect” at the bottom.
 In the inner circle, will be the licensee’s name and licensure number, placed horizontally.
 The seal measures two inches.

 Landscape architects can expect the same type of Ohio architecture seals and stamps with only a title change on the bottom of the outside ring.
 The design remains the same.

-Ohio Architecture Seals and Stamps Requirements
+Ohio Architecture Seal Requirements

 Registered architects demonstrate responsible control when using the Ohio architecture seals and stamps.
 “Responsible control” is the term used to show the architect has provided a standard of care with all materials, instruments, and calculations.
-The architect has considered environmental and climate changes on a structure as well as human safety.
+The architect has considered environmental and climate change on a structure as well as human safety.

 The front of all blueprints, plans, specifications, and other architectural documents must be sealed and signed, following the above guidelines.
 Although the Board no longer requires each sheet to be stamped, check with the building department as they may still require the process.